12 Easy Anthems for Your Summer Choir

 SAB

-A beautiful statement of unity and the fellowship we have as believers.
+A beautiful statement of unity and fellowship.
 Works well for communion Sundays.
 “Gathered as one, in Jesus, Your Son, lifting our voices in praise.
 We know and believe, and long to receive, the bread that is strength for our days.
 Gathered as one."

 6. For All His Blessings (Danyew)